modelscope/data-juicer/demos/README.md

 - Data visualization statistics (`data_visualization_statistics`)
   - This demo analyzes the dataset and obtain up to 13 statistics.

+- Process SFT Chinese data (`process_sft_zh_data`)
+  - This demos analyzes and processes part of Chinese dataset in Alpaca-CoT to show how to process IFT or SFT data for LLM fine-tuning.

+- Process SCI data (`process_sci_data`)
+  - This demos analyzes and processes part of arXiv dataset to show how to process scientific literature data for LLM pre-training.

+- Process code data (`process_code_data`)
+  - This demos analyzes and processes part of Stack-Exchange dataset to show how to process code data for LLM pre-training.

 - Text quality classifier (`tool_quality_classifier`)
   - This demo provides 3 text quality classifier to score the dataset.

 - Dataset splitting by language (`tool_dataset_splitting_by_language`)
   - This demo splits a dataset to different sub-datasets by language.

-## Demos Coming Soon
-- Overview scan
-- Auto evaluation helm
-- Data mixture
+- Data mixture (`data_mixture`)
-- SFT data zh
-- Process sci data
-- Process code data
-- Data process hpo
+  - This demo selects and mixes samples from multiple datasets and exports them into a new dataset.